 There are tons of free or inexpensive apps to choose from for both Android and iOS phones, like Companion, Silent Beacon, and Kitestring.

 Upgrade and Repair Your Locks and Keys

-One of the very first things you should do after moving to a new home is change out the door locks.
+One of the very first things you should do after moving to a new home is change out the door locks with the help of a professional locksmith.
 This is important whether you live alone or not because even if the previous resident turned in their set of keys, there could be any number of spares floating around with their friends or family.